tgrillon/RegionGrow/README.md

 This project was developed in collaboration with [Edouard Thinot](https://github.com/ethinot) as part of the course *Mif02 - "Computer Graphics and Image Processing"* for the Master's program in Computer Science at the University Claude Bernard Lyon 1, Villeurbanne, France.

 The project focuses on image segmentation using the region-growing technique.
-For more detailed information, please refer to [*rapport.pdf*](rapport.pdf) (in french).
+For more detailed information, please refer to [RegionGrowingFr.pdf](RegionGrowingFr.pdf) (in french).

 ### Project Structure

 ```
 .
-├── ressources # contains input images
+├── rsc # contains input images
 |   ├── image_couche.png
 |   └── image_debout.png
 ├── src